 Cohen trimmed the number of verses and released the song in 1984 on his album titled “Various Positions.”
 However, the song did not receive popular acclaim until 1991 when John Cale, a Welsh singer-songwriter, recorded a cover version of the song.

-As of April 2023, the song “Hallelujah” has been covered and recorded by over 300 artists in various languages.
-This number, however, is likely to have increased since then, as the song remains popular and continues to inspire new renditions by artists across different genres and languages.
+As of November 2024, the song “Hallelujah” has been covered and recorded by over 500 artists in various languages.
 The song's simple, yet profound lyrics and its adaptable melody have made it a favorite for musicians to interpret and re-imagine, contributing to its enduring popularity and the growing number of versions available.

-A cover of “Hallelujah” by the late Jeff Buckley reached the top position on Billboard's Hot Digital Songs chart in March 2008.
-The performance of this song by singer k.d. lang, a Canadian like Cohen, was the standout moment for many, including myself, during the opening ceremony of the 2010 Winter Olympics.
+A breathtaking cover of “Hallelujah” by the late Jeff Buckley reached the top position on Billboard's Hot Digital Songs chart in March 2008.

 The Meaning of Lyrics to Hallelujah